Operation Oyster: Analysis

-The Eindhoven raid was a success which took the German defenders by surprise.
-Low level navigation was excellent and around 83 per cent of the aircraft involved delivered 60 LT bombs with a high degree of accuracy and concentration.
+The Eindhoven raid took the German defenders by surprise.
+Low-level navigation was excellent and around 83 per cent of the aircraft involved delivered 60 LT bombs with a high degree of accuracy and concentration.
 Reconnaissance photographs obtained later showed severe damage to the factory.
 The losses suffered by 2 Group meant that the operation would be unique.
 Operation Oyster is remembered as 2 Group's most famous and successful operation of the war.
 Both factory complexes suffered significant damage and production was stopped.

 For Frits Philips, chairman of Philips, the destruction came as a shock.
 Dutch nationalists like Philips had to walk a tightrope.
-He had to give the appearance of collaborating with his German occupiers, while providing a minimal effort in support of the German war industry.
-Philips had been hamstringing the plant's production for some time, but the overstated reports he had been sending to Germany had apparently found their way to the Air Ministry.
+He had to give the appearance of collaborating with his German occupiers, while providing a minimal effort in support of the German war economy.
+Philips had been obstructing the plant's production for some time but the overstated reports he had been sending to Germany had apparently found their way to the Air Ministry.
 Facing the reality of the destruction the following morning, Philips' first concern was that his skilled workers would be removed to Germany.
-He immediately set about putting his people to work clearing the debris, providing his German overseers with optimistic projections of the plant's return to function.
-He made certain the repairs proceeded in a deliberate manner.
-In May the following year the Gestapo put Philips in a concentration camp for five months because he had failed to put an end to a strike.
-The RAF sent ten Mosquitos to revisit the Philips plants on 30 March 1943 to slow the recovery.
-It took six months to restore production.
+He began work to clear the debris, providing his German overseers with optimistic projections of the plant's return to production but ensured that the repairs proceeded in a deliberate manner.
+In May the following year the Gestapo put Philips in a concentration camp for five months because he had failed to end to a strike.
+The RAF sent ten Mosquitos to revisit the Philips plants on 30 March 1943 to slow the recovery and it took six months to restore production.

 Subsequent events

-Back in England, the returning aircraft were met at their airfields by waiting newspapermen, who swarmed about the crews and took pictures of the damaged aeroplanes.
-That night parties were held, and a concert given with household names from the world of radio entertainment.
+The returning aircraft were met at their airfields by the press, who swarmed about the crews and took pictures of the damaged aeroplanes.
+That night parties were held and a concert given with household names from the world of radio entertainment.
 The next day the raid was celebrated in the press; the crews were all placed on a three-day leave.
-Eindhoven was liberated on 18 September 1944.
-An intelligence inspection of the Philips plants noted the passive resistance of the Philips leadership and the distrust of their German overseers.
+Eindhoven was liberated on 18 September 1944 and an intelligence appreciation of the Philips plants noted the passive resistance of the Philips leadership and the distrust of their German overseers.
 It asserted the most effective sabotage agency in action at Philips had in fact been the German system of allocation and control.